raul23/pyebooktools/docs/examples.rst

 Rename ebook files from a calibre library folder
 ------------------------------------------------
-Rename ebook files from a calibre library folder and save their symlinks along with their copied ``metadata.opf`` files in a separate folder.
+We want to rename ebook files from a calibre library folder and save their symlinks along with their copied ``metadata.opf`` files in a separate folder.

 Content of ``calibre_folder``: